7 Signs You Grew Up With Emotionally Immature Parents (And Why They Still Affect You)

 A pull to stay loyal even when it costs you.

 Dealing with emotionally immature parents often means holding grief and reality at the same time.
+Emotionally immature people often behave in such a way that makes it difficult for their own children to feel secure or understood.
 You can care and still acknowledge limits.
 You can love someone and stop asking them to meet needs they’re unable to meet.

 What Recovering From Emotionally Immature Parents Actually Looks Like